acatton/acatton/README.md

 Hi!
 I'm [Antoine Catton](https://antoine.catton.fr/) (pronounced in english *Ant-waan Kei-ton*).
-I'm currently a Google Employee, Site Reliability Engineer, Software Engineer, System Engineer and ex-VP of Technology at InfluencerDB.
+I'm currently a Google Employee, Site Reliability Engineer, Software Engineer, System Engineer.

 This is my github profile, but that's not where all my projects are.
 Some of my projects are also hosted on: